isabella232/cf-glazier/doc/glazier.md

 IIS-FTPServer,Disabled,Disabled,Removed
 ```

-- `resources.csv` is a CSV file that contains a list of resources that will be placed on the final image; each resource is saved to the to `%HOMEDRIVE%`; the directory path is created if it doesn't exist
+- `resources.csv` is a CSV file that contains a list of resources that will be placed on the final image; each resource is saved to the to `%SYSTEMDRIVE%`; the directory path is created if it doesn't exist

 > Example